-Health care law boosts savings on meds for medicare recipientsDecember 7th, 2012 in Health /
+Health care law boosts savings on meds for medicare recipientsDecember 7, 2012 in Medicine & Health / Health

 (HealthDay)—Savings on prescription drugs related to the Affordable Care Act have reached $5.1 billion, according to a Dec.
 3 news release from the U.S. Department of Health and Human Services.